Dialysis

 Chadron Community Hospital Dialysis Services offers out-patient hemodialysis services to those with chronic renal failure.

-The hemodialysis clinic currently operates four newly purchased BBraun Hemodialysis machines M-W-F. Our hours of operation are from 5:30 AM until 4:00 PM.
+The hemodialysis clinic currently operates BBraun Hemodialysis machines for M-W-F and T-Th.-Sat. shifts.
+Our hours of operation are from 5:30 AM until 4:00 PM.

-Each BBraun machine is operated with 5 newly purchased single reverse osmosis water treatment systems and one double unit for optimum Ameriwater purification through Culligan water systems.
+Each BBraun machine is operated with 5 single reverse osmosis water treatment systems and one double unit for optimum Ameriwater purification through Culligan water systems.

-Patients can sit back and relax in the comfort of our champion reclining chairs and enjoy entertainment from their individual PDi communication systems at each dialysis station offering music, television, and internet / gaming options.
+Patients can sit back and relax in the comfort of our champion reclining chairs with heat and massage options and enjoy entertainment from their individual PDi communication systems at each dialysis station offering music, television, and internet/gaming options.

 Chadron Community Hospital Dialysis services is open to prospective patients per Physician referral only.
-Visiting patients are welcome to dialyze at Chadron Community Hospital Dialysis Services on a space available basis.
+Visiting/Travel patients are welcome to dialyze at Chadron Community Hospital Dialysis Services on a space available basis.
+We love to share community attractions and “must see” destinations of our area with our visitors!

 For more information check out our links below.